gowthamrao/rameritrade/README.md

 also possible trades could be submitted in error.
 The user will use this package at their own risk.

+Due to the Charles Schwab acquisition of TD Ameritrade, the fate of the TD API is unknown.
+There have been multiple indications that Schwab is excited about the technology at TD Ameritrade and will retain as much as possible.
+That being said, this package could stop working at any point if the acquisition results in the termination of the API.

-Please heed the following warning for the order\_place function.
+Please heed the following warning for the `order_place` function.
 WARNING: TRADES THAT ARE SUCCESSFULLY ENTERED WILL BE SUBMITTED IMMEDIATELY THERE IS NO REVIEW PROCESS.
 THE `order_place` FUNCTION HAS HUNDREDS OF POTENTIAL COMBINATIONS AND ONLY A HANDFUL HAVE BEEN TESTED.
-IT IS STRONGLY RECOMMENDED TO TEST THE DESIRED ORDER ON A VERY SMALL QUANTITY WITH LITTLE MONEY AT STAKE.
-ANOTHER OPTION IS TO USE LIMIT ORDERS FAR FROM THE CURRENT PRICE.
 TD AMERITRADE HAS THEIR OWN ERROR HANDLING BUT IF A SUCCESSFUL COMBINATION IS ENTERED IT COULD BE EXECUTED IMMEDIATELY.
 DOUBLE CHECK ALL ENTRIES BEFORE SUBMITTING.
+IT IS STRONGLY RECOMMENDED TO TEST THE DESIRED ORDER FIRST.
+THREE POTENTIAL OPTIONS ARE:

+1. Enter trades outside of normal market trading hours and check the TD website to ensure proper entry
+2. Use limit orders with limit prices far outside the current bid/ask
+3. Enter very small quantities that won’t put much capital at risk

+FOR OPTIONS 1 AND 2, BE SURE TO CANCEL ORDERS USING `order_cancel` OR THROUGH THE TD WEBSITE

 ## Installation